yjjang/mongkie/docs/installation.rst

 1. After the download completes, run the installer.

 	* For Windows, the installer file has the ``.exe`` extension.
 Double-click the file to run it.
 	* For Linux, the installer file has the ``.sh`` extension.
 You need to make the installer executable by using the following command: :command:`chmod +x installer-file`.
-Type :command:`./installer-file` to start the installation wizard.
+Type :command:`./installer-file` to start the installation wizard. :command:`python setup.py develop`

 2. Follow steps in the installation wizard.